Last updated on July 17th, 2022 at 04:37 pm

-We celebrate our Independence Day on 15th of august.
-We celebrate this day because India won its independence from British on 15th august 1947.
+We celebrate our Independence Day on the 15th of august.
+We celebrate this day because India won its independence from the British on 15th august 1947.

 Every year on this day a grand celebration is held at Red Fort in New Delhi.
 The Prime Minister hoists the National Flag and gives the speech.

 On 26 January we celebrate our republic day, a grand parade is held at Rajpath in New Delhi.
-Children’s from so many schools takes part in the parade.
+Children from so many schools take part in the parade.

 Religious festivals: –